Tezirg/vector_math.js/README.md

 ### Example

-This sample code shows how to maniupulate matrices :
+This sample code shows how to manipulate matrices :
 ```javascript
 var m1 = Matrix4.identity();
 var m2 = new Matrix4(0.0, 1.0, 2.0, 3.0,